A journey inside Lebanese cuisine

 ADVERTISEMENT

 Lebanese cuisine is also known for its sauces, some inspired by other culinary traditions and served alongside grilled meats and other dishes.
-Common sauces include tahini, pomegranate molasses, the garlic sauce, coriander and tomato sauce, and occasionally a hot sauce served with items like sausages, although spicy sauces are not widespread in Lebanese cooking.
+Common sauces include tahini, pomegranate molasses, garlic sauce, and coriander and tomato sauce, and occasionally a hot sauce served with items like sausages, although spicy sauces are not widespread in Lebanese cooking.

 Lebanese kitchen pastries